rrodrifo/digital-garden-jekyll-template/_notes/Paul Gilroy.md

 Ainda usando Delany como exemplo, Gilroy apresenta duas visões que para ele são duas facetas do essencialismo:

-> “They can be loosely identified as the essentialist and the pluralist standpoints though they are in fact two different varieties of essentialism: one ontological, the other strategic.
+> “They can be loosely identified as the essentialist and the pluralist standpoints though they are in fact two different varieties of essentialism: one ontological, the other strategic." (p.
+31)

 Sobre a posição essencialista ontológica: